-I was extremely pleased last year when the Committee took cognizance of these practical challenges in coping with bioterrorism and appropriated to HHS for FY99, the sum of \$133 million of which \$51 million is intended for an emergency stockpile of antibiotics and vaccines.
+I was extremely pleased last year when for FY99, HHS was given an appropriation of \$133 million of which \$51 million is intended for an emergency stockpile of antibiotics and vaccines.
 Other funds were allocated to the CDC, primarily for planning purposes, for the strengthening of the infectious disease surveillance network and for enhancing the capacity of federal and state laboratories.
-This was an important but still modest sum of money, considering the needs of a fragile public health infrastructure extending over 50 states and at least 120 major cities but it is an important beginning.
+Planning for and implementation of that initiative has only just begun.
+The appropriation represented an important although still modest sum of money, considering the needs of a fragile public health infrastructure extending over 50 states and at least 120 major cities.

-The provision of funds to HHS is consonant with the belief that one of the most critical elements for coping with bioterrorism is to strengthen the public health and infectious disease infrastructure.
+The provision of funds to HHS is consonant with the belief that the critical element for coping with bioterrorism is a strengthened public health and infectious disease infrastructure.
 An augmented full-time cadre of professionals at the state and local level would represent, for biological weapons, a counterpart to the National Guard Rapid Assessment and Initial Detection Teams for chemical weapons.
 However, the augmented capabilities to deal with a bioterrorist event would not be on a standby status to be employed only in the case of an emergency.
-Rather, they would simultaneously serve to strengthen efforts directed toward dealing with such as new and emerging infections and food-borne diseases.
+Rather, they would be key performers in strengthening our efforts to deal with such as new and emerging infections, food-borne diseases and growing antibiotic resistance.